ArjenSchwarz/awstools/docs/awstools_completion_powershell.md

 ---
 date: 2022-04-16T20:43:03+10:00
-title: "awstools gen docs"
+title: "awstools completion powershell"
-slug: awstools_gen_docs
+slug: awstools_completion_powershell
-url: /awstools/awstools_gen_docs/
+url: /awstools/awstools_completion_powershell/
 ---
-## awstools gen docs
+## awstools completion powershell

-Generate Markdown documentation for awstools
+Generate the autocompletion script for powershell

 ### Synopsis

-Generate documentation for awstools in Markdown format This is used for the documentation in the repository, but can be run separately.
-By default it will generate it in the docs directory from where you run the command, but you can override this with the --directory flag.
+Generate the autocompletion script for powershell.

+To load completions in your current shell session:

+	awstools completion powershell | Out-String | Invoke-Expression

+To load completions for every new session, add the output of the above command to your powershell profile.

 ```
-awstools gen docs [flags]
+awstools completion powershell [flags]
 ```

 ### Options

 ```
-  -d, --directory string   The directory where the documentation will be generated (default "./docs")
-  -h, --help               help for docs
+  -h, --help              help for powershell
+      --no-descriptions   disable completion descriptions
 ```

 ### Options inherited from parent commands